Employment Relations Authority Officer

 - Ability to quickly assimilate new information or areas of work and come to an understanding of unfamiliar and complex issues.

-- Strong interpersonal skills and ability to work in collaborative and inclusive ways with others, and a commitment to working and contributing as part of a team.
+- Strong interpersonal skills and ability to work in collaborative and inclusive ways with others, and a commitment to working and contributing as part of a team, taking responsibility for own behaviour and is open to development.

-- Sound judgement and the ability to assess and make decisions to progress files through the Authority.
+- Sound judgement and the ability to assess and make decisions in order to progress files through the Authority including the ability to act autonomously and fairly in situations of conflict pertaining to an application in order to identify issues and provide information about risks and benefits.

 Takohanga tuhinga o mua – Key accountabilities and deliverables